timmlk/Amazon-S3-Client/README.md

 S3Client
 ============

-Simple express site to demonstrate integration to S3.
+Simple client for integration to Amazon S3.

 Description
 -------------
-This is a simple site that demonstrates integration to S3.
+This is a simple module for integration to amazon S3.
-All functionality for S3 is accessed through the S3Client.js file.
+It supports manu of AWS S3 rest commands (see usage).

+If you use this together with a framework like express for storing user uploads, then please be aware that express (formidable) will accept the user upload and save this locally, wehere upon you can pass this on to S3Client for upload to S3.
+This might or might not be a problem dependent on your provider and the sizes of the files user upload to your site.
+I might add a feature later on for plugging in to express/formidable to do direct pass through streaming(no local copy).

 Usage:
 ------

 Usage is fairly simple:

 var S3Client = require('S3Client');